Lawn Treatment Plans

-Large patches of browning grass can be a sign of lawn infestation, as the insect population sucks the fluid out of the grass blades.
+Large patches of browning grass can be a sign of a chinch bug infestation.
+Chinch bugs suck the fluid out of grass blades.
 If you notice your lawn starting to brown in large irregular patches, it is imperative that you get in touch with us right away.

 Armyworms – Armyworms are typically thought of as a menace to crops like soybeans and corn, but they can do just as much damage to your lawn if you aren’t careful.
-In the fall, armyworms scour the landscape for food before they later become moths — and one of their favorite meals happens to be well-kept grass.
-Luckily, armyworms are easy to identify and they are often found in large groups wriggling around your blades of grass.
-If you have identified a large number of armyworms on your property, we urge you to get in touch with us before it is too late.
+In the fall, armyworms scour the landscape for food before they later become moths.
+If you notice moths flying in your lawn, armyworms are likely nearby.

 Sod Webworms – Commonly referred to as the larvae of “lawn moths,” sod webworms are small silver striped worms that are known to destroy lawns.
 If you live in the South Florida area, there is no doubt that you have at one point seen the adult form of the sod webworm, as they are commonly seen taking flight over turfgrass on evenings.

-Schedule A Lawn Treatment Plan Today
+Schedule A Lawn Analysis Today

-Native Pest Management proudly provides natural and pet-friendly pest control to South Florida residents.
+Native Pest Management proudly provides natural and pet-friendly lawn care service to South Florida residents.
 With our eco-friendly products and methods, we are able to keep both homes and businesses free of roaches, ants, fleas, spiders, ticks, mice, rats, and other unwanted pests.